openvinotoolkit/openvino/docs/OV_Runtime_UG/ShapeInference.md

 Dictionary keys could be:
 * The `str` specifies input by its name.
 * The `int` specifies input by its index.
-* `openvino.runtime.Output` specifies input by passing actual input object
+* The `openvino.runtime.Output` specifies input by passing actual input object.

 Dictionary values (representing new shapes) could be:
 * `list`